ChengdaXu/android-interview-questions/README.md

 * **What is the difference between `ListView` and `RecyclerView`?** - [Learn from here](https://stackoverflow.com/questions/26728651/recyclerview-vs-listview)

 * **How does the RecyclerView work?** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_softwareengineer-androiddev-android-activity-7268187299811606528-u2_w)
+    - Reuses (recycles) off-screen views to minimize memory usage and improve performance.

 * **RecyclerView Optimization - Scrolling Performance Improvement** - [Learn from here](https://outcomeschool.com/blog/recyclerview-optimization)
+    - Use optimized image loading library:
+        - use bitmap pool to reduce GC overhead: we maintain a collection of unused bitmaps.
+When we need to create a new bitmap, we first check if there is a bitmap unused in the pool which has the same of larger size.
+If so, we can reuse that bitmap object
+        - cancel image loading when it's no longer necessary
+        - downsampling: pass the view when creating the image loading request to get view size info.
+Assume that we have an image of size 2000*2000, but the view size is 400*400.
+So why load an image of 2000*2000, Glide down-samples the bitmap to 400*400, and then show it into the view.
+    - set image width and height
+    - use notify item RecyclerView APi
+    - avoid a nested view

 * **Optimizing Nested RecyclerView** - [Learn from here](https://outcomeschool.com/blog/setrecycledviewpool-for-optimizing-nested-recyclerview)
+    - setRecycledViewPool so nested recyclerView can share there view pool

 * **How does RecyclerView improve performance over ListView?**

 * **What are the components of a RecyclerView?**
+    - Adapter: Bridges the dataset and the UI by creating and binding views to data items.
+    - ViewHolder: Holds references to UI elements (views) for a single list item to avoid repetitive findViewById() calls.
+    - LayoutManager: Determines how items are arranged and displayed (e.g., list, grid, staggered grid).
+    - ItemDecoration: Adds visual decorations (e.g., dividers, spacing) between items.
+    - ItemAnimator: Handles animations for item changes (add, remove, update).
+    - notifyDataSetChanged is inefficient because it forces the entire dataset to be treated as "changed"
+        - Use DiffUtil
+        - Use ListAdapter to automate DiffUtil handling

 * **Explain the role of RecyclerView.Adapter and RecyclerView.ViewHolder** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_softwareengineer-androiddev-android-activity-7274733205927182337-hvTG)

 * **What is a LayoutManager in RecyclerView?**

 * **How do you handle multiple view types in a single RecyclerView?**
+    - Override getItemViewType()

 * **What is DiffUtil and how does it improve RecyclerView performance?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_softwareengineer-androiddev-android-activity-7279435764973686785-pfiQ)
+    - DiffUtil is a utility class that efficiently calculates the differences between two lists and updates only the items that have changed in the RecyclerView.
+By minimizing unnecessary updates, it reduces the workload on the RecyclerView, enhancing performance and ensuring a smoother user experience.
+    - Only the items that actually changed are updated.
+    - It performs its calculations on a background thread by default.
+    - Instead of manually tracking changes and calling specific notify methods (notifyItemChanged, notifyItemInserted, etc), it handles all the complexity of determining and applying the changes.
+    - areItemsTheSame: Determines if two items represent the same logical entity (e.g., the same user, post, or product)
+    - areContentsTheSame: Checks if the content/data of the two items is identical (i.e., no UI update needed).

 * **What is the purpose of RecyclerView.setHasFixedSize(true)?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_softwareengineer-androiddev-android-activity-7282252857637007361-thzv/)
+    - optimize the performance of a RecyclerView when the size of its layout does not change based on the adapter's content.
+This allows the RecyclerView to avoid unnecessary layout recalculations and re-measurements when data changes, leading to smoother scrolling and better performance.

 * **How do you update a specific item in RecyclerView?**
+    - notifyItemChanged(position)

 * **What is `SnapHelper`?** - Learn from here: [SnapHelper](https://outcomeschool.com/blog/snaphelper)
+    - a helper class that helps in snapping any child view of the RecyclerView
+    - LinearSnapHelper: intended for smaller items and snaps the center of the target child view to the center of the RecyclerView
+    - PagerSnapHelper: intended for full-screen items and behaves similarly to a ViewPager:

 #### Dialogs and Toasts